rust-community/foss-events-planner/cards/video-recordings.md

 ### Confirm hardware shipment

 Confirm with the supplier that additional hardware is shipped in time (e.g. video camera, cables, ...).
-Make sure this material is transpored to the venue on the date of the event (or the day before).
+Make sure this material is transported to the venue on the date of the event (or the day before).

 When?
 Last month before the conference
 Suggestion: 1-2 weeks before the event (shipment takes time)